Research Projects

 - Husformer: A Multi-Modal Transformer for Multi-Modal Human State Recognition, IEEE TCDS 2024.

-Human-in-the-loop Robot Learning for Personalized Human-Robot Interactions
+Human-in-the-Loop Robot Learning for Personalized Human-Robot Interaction

 - Feedback-efficient Active Preference Learning for Socially Aware Robot Navigation, IROS 2022.

-Socially-aware Robot Navigation
+Socially-Aware Robot Navigation

 - Multi-Robot Cooperative Socially-Aware Navigation using Multi-Agent Reinforcement Learning, ICRA 2024.